-While these vein treatments are very effective, you will still need to plan ahead in order for your legs to be fully healed by the time your step onto the beach or the dance floor.
+Spider vein and varicose vein treatments can get your legs looking and feeling great, but if you have a vacation, wedding or other big event coming up then you need to plan ahead for recovery times so your legs will be fully healed and looking great by the time you step onto the beach or the dance floor.

 When to Plan Sclerotherapy for Spider Veins

-Planning Ahead for Laser Spider Vein Treatments
+Planning Ahead for Laser and Light Spider Vein Treatment

 When to Plan for Endovenous Thermal Ablation

 Endovenous thermal ablation (EVTA) heats and closes your varicose veins from the inside using a narrow wire-like catheter inserted into your varicose vein through a small incision.
 The large and deep saphenous veins are most often treated this way.
 The EVTA catheter tip can use either laser energy (EVLA) or radiofrequency energy (RFA) to heat the varicose vein.
 Both options produce the same results, and which type to use is often down to your doctor’s preference and experience.

 You should plan to start endovenous thermal ablation treatment at least two months before your vacation or event.

 Recovery from the procedure will take four to six weeks, during which time most bruising, discomfort and tingling will have gone away.

 You’ll need to have a follow-up visit with your doctor after about six weeks.
 During this visit, your doctor may decide that you need other treatments such as sclerotherapy or phlebectomy (see below) for the best results.

 After endovenous thermal ablation, you can resume many of your normal activities on the same day, including walking, but you should avoid heavy lifting and exercise for one to two weeks.